PLASTICS & THE ENVIRONMENT

 Significantly increase the total amount of materials and waste

 This is another example where science soundly contradicts what we have been told.
 I was surprised as well.
 When I wrote The Plastics Paradox, I showed the EPA numbers which indicate that plastics make up 13% of household waste.
 What I didn’t know then was that household waste is just 3% of total waste – the other 97% is industrial waste from mining, factories and so on.
+Scientific analysis of that EPA data showed that plastics have massively reduced the total waste going to landfill over the last decades.

 What is the Environmental Impact of Plastics?